trailsjs/trailpack-markdown-doc/README.md

 Trailpack for viewing markdown documents as html with metadata.
 Set your doc directory folder and the trailpack automatically creates routes for the directory and renders the parsed markdown into your layout file using [meta-remarkable](https://github.com/bmathews/meta-remarkable).
-Perfect for a documentation website.
+Perfect for a documentation website or flat file CMS.

+## Cool Features
+ - Trailpack-markdown-doc will automatically blend with your existing routes.
+For example, if you have a view controller for the route `/docs/hello/world` and you have an markdown file at `/docs/hello/world.md` then trailpack-markdown-doc will add the content and metadata to the route without altering the rest of your configuration.
+ - This blending also does a "Fuzzy Lookup", so if you have a route that points to `/docs/hello/:world` and a markdown file at `/docs/hello/Readme.md` then it will apply the content and metadata to all routes that match that pattern.
+ - Trailpack-markdown-doc also resolves the children and siblings for each route in your markdown doc file stucture.
+ - Trailpack-markdown-doc also creates a js sitemap of all your markdown routes.

 ## Install